Andrettin/Wyrmsun/readme.txt

 * Music
 - Added 42 new music pieces by Marcelo Fernandez (http://www.marcelofernandezmusic.com).
 - Wyrmsun now features adaptive music pieces, which change according to context (i.e. the music becomes more intense when a battle occurs) (by Marcelo Fernandez) (https://github.com/marcelofg55/oaml).

+* Quests
+- The Home of the Boii quest (Teuton) now grants 4 tech points instead of 3.
+- The Treasures of Svarinshaug quest (Dwarf) now grants 3 tech points instead of 2.
+- The Necklace of the Brisings quest (Dwarf) now grants 3 tech points instead of 2.

 * Terrain
 - Overhaul of the forest tilesets (by Exidelo).